 Co-authored with Philippe de Montebello, Director of the Metropolitan Museum of Art in New York for 31 years to 2008, this book discusses how we experience art, how we look at it, and how we think about it.
 It is structured around the conversation the authors had while visiting some of the best-known museums in the world, including the Louvre, the Prado and the Palazzo Pitti.
 The result is highly unusual and very personal: a book about the experience of visiting a museum or art gallery.

 Michelangelo: His Epic Life

 At 31 Michelangelo Buonarroti was considered the finest artist in Italy, perhaps the world; long before he died at almost 90 he was widely believed to be the greatest sculptor or painter who had ever lived (and, by his enemies, to be an arrogant, uncouth, swindling miser).
 For decade after decade, he worked near the dynamic centre of events: the vortex at which European history was changing from Renaissance to Counter Reformation.
 In Michelangelo I describe what it felt like to be Michelangelo, and how he transformed forever our notion of what an artist could be.

 David Hockney is described as the world’s most popular living painter.
 Here, in a record of nearly a decade of conversations, he emerges as something else: an incisive and original thinker on art.
 From California to Yorkshire and through anecodote, discussion and reflection, both artist and critic reveal how, in Hockney’s words, drawing makes one ‘see clearer, and clearer, and clearer still’.

 Man with a Blue Scarf

-Lucian Freud, perhaps the worlds leading portrait painter, spent seven months painting a portrait of the art critic Martin Gayford.
-Gayford describes the process chronologically, from the day he arrived for the first sitting through to his meeting with the couple who bought the finished painting.
+Lucian Freud, perhaps the worlds leading portrait painter, spent seven months painting my portrait.
+In this book I describes the process chronologically, from the day I arrived for the first sitting through to my eventual meeting with the couple who bought the finished painting.